voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 We’re at a critical political moment, when an unprecedented number of people express frustration with the status quo.
 There's demand from left, right, and center for new ways of doing things.

-**Liquid democracy** is a promising alternative: the option to vote directly on policy + supercharged representation.
+**Liquid democracy** is a promising alternative: the option to vote directly on policy, plus personalized representation.
 Empower *anyone* you trust to represent you when you don't vote yourself. ([Learn more](/2016/09/21/what-is-liquid-democracy/).)

 When first learning about liquid democracy, many people often say something like:

 > "This sounds great.
 But it must be too hard to make happen.
-No way can we pass a constitutional amendment."
+It will be decades before we can pass a constitutional amendment."

 Right.
 But we have a new option open to us.

 ### We use the old system to adopt a new one.

-We can run new candidates for office. ***“Liquid Democracy Candidates”.***
+We can run new candidates for office. "***Liquid Democracy Candidates***”.

 These are people who believe in this new way, believe in the mission, and want to give their neighbors a better way to represent themselves.

 Imagine a city council with 15 members.
 A liquid candidate campaigns for just one of the seats.
 The other 14 remain the same as before.

-They pledge that if elected, they'll vote on each bill according to their district’s liquid democracy.
+They pledge that if elected, they'll vote on every bill according to their district’s liquid democracy.

 This could be as easy as pressing a button when their name is called to vote.
 Their app could perfectly announce their district’s decision, every time: